-Lisa Kern Griffin’s scholarship focuses on evidence theory, constitutional criminal procedure, and federal criminal justice.
-Her recent work concerns the status and significance of silence in criminal investigations, the relationship between constructing narratives and achieving factual accuracy in the courtroom, the criminalization of dishonesty in legal institutions and the political process, and the impact of popular culture about the criminal justice system.
+Lisa Kern Griffin teaches and writes about constitutional criminal procedure, evidence, and federal criminal justice.
+Her recent scholarship concerns the status and significance of silence in criminal investigations, the relationship between constructing narratives and achieving factual accuracy in the courtroom, the criminalization of dishonesty in legal institutions, and the impact of popular culture about the criminal justice system.

 Griffin’s book, Lying, Truth-Seeking, and the Law of Questioning, is forthcoming from Cambridge University Press.
-Her academic articles have appeared in the California Law Review, the Columbia Law Review, the Duke Law Journal, the Georgetown Law Journal, the New York University Law Review, the North Carolina Law Review, and the online editions of the Cornell Law Review and the Michigan Law Review, among others.
-She has also edited and contributed to volumes of Law & Contemporary Problems and published chapters in several books.
-Her opinion essays have appeared in popular outlets, including The Atlantic, Slate, and The New York Times.
+Her academic articles have appeared in the California Law Review, the Columbia Law Review, the Duke Law Journal, the Georgetown Law Journal, the New York University Law Review, the North Carolina Law Review, the Texas Law Review, and the online editions of the Cornell Law Review and the Michigan Law Review, among others.
+She has also edited and contributed to volumes of Law & Contemporary Problems and authored chapters in several books.
+Her opinion essays have been published in various outlets, including The Atlantic, Slate, SCOTUSblog, and The New York Times.

-Griffin joined the Duke Law faculty in 2008 and was the recipient of the 2011 Distinguished Teaching Award.
-She is an elected member of the American Law Institute, has filed amicus briefs with the United States Supreme Court, served as a legal advisor to the Senate Select Committee on Intelligence, and has testified before the United States Congress on public corruption prosecutions and proposed revisions to the fraud statutes.
+Griffin joined the Duke Law faculty in 2008 and is the recipient of the Distinguished Teaching Award and the A. Kenneth Pye Award for Excellence in Education.
+From 2021-2023, she served as the Senior Associate Dean for Faculty and Research.
+Prior to coming to Duke, she taught at the UCLA School of Law, and she will be a visiting professor at Harvard Law School in 2024.
+Griffin is also an elected member of the American Law Institute, has filed amicus briefs with the United States Supreme Court, served as a legal advisor to the Senate Select Committee on Intelligence, and has testified before the United States Congress on public corruption prosecutions and proposed revisions to the fraud statutes.